Frewen History, Family Crest & Coats of Arms

 - Frank W Frewen (1887-1937), American architect

 - Thomas Frewen M.D.
-(1704-1791), English physician who was one of the first in England to adopt the practice of inoculation for small-pox
+(1704-1791), English physician who practised as a surgeon and apothecary at Rye in Sussex, one of the first in England to adopt the practice of inoculation for small-pox

 - Moreton Frewen (1853-1924), English writer on monetary reform, Member of Parliament for North East Cork